SommarRobotHund2022/MasterRep/README.md

 # MasterRep

-A central repo for all parts of this projct.
+A central repo for all parts of this project.

 * AutoPi - Script handeling autonomous and manual control of the robotdog
 * PiServer -  Webserver for hosting the interface / GUI for controls